Sui Portfolio Tracking: The Object-Centric Coin Model (2026)

 • A SUI transfer splits a Coin object into two: a remainder object and a new object for the amount sent.

-• Tracking must follow split/merge lineage and aggregate owned Coin objects into a logical balance.
+• Tracking must follow split and merge lineage and aggregate owned Coin objects into a logical balance.

-• Owned-object parallelism reinforces that the object is the unit of state — reconcile at object level, then aggregate.
+• Owned-object parallelism reinforces that the object is the unit of state, so you reconcile at object level then aggregate.

-• Cost basis/tax unchanged — the jurisdiction method applies; the data model differs.
+• Cost basis and tax are unchanged: the jurisdiction method applies; only the data model differs.

-• A balance-mapping tracker mis-handles Sui — model objects or mis-reconcile.
+• A balance-mapping tracker mishandles Sui, so it must model objects or it mis-reconciles every transfer.

 Objects all the way down